 The department will continue protecting Missouri’s air, land and water quality while encouraging economic growth so that Missouri and all Missourians prosper.
-It’s the worthiest of missions, and it can be done.
-You can help us in our mission by providing your input on ways we can reduce unnecessary red tape.
+It is the worthiest of missions, and it can be done.
+The comment period ended on Dec.
+15, 2017.
+Thank you for your comments on all rules under Executive Order 17-03.

 The Director’s Office manages the policy and operations of the department through its four divisions, improves efficiencies through strategic planning and ensures public participation through the decision-making process to ensure the department follows federal and state regulations.